How Do I Prepare My Business for the Coronavirus?

 We recommend that you immediately organize a senior management team to focus on the questions above.
 Don’t leave the room until you’ve agreed on the necessary actions, the owners and timescales for completion, and the follow-up.
 Consider having this meeting by video to get the ball rolling!

-Visit our COVID-19 knowledge center, which have more useful content related to this topic.
+Visit our Hybrid Working & Post-Pandemic Knowledge Center which includes all content related to this topic.

 Freeman Clarke regularly helps businesses plan for emergency and growth.
 If you’d like to talk to us about how to make your technology more robust, feel free to get in touch.
 We’re always up for a chat.